 453 W. 10th Ave.

 Columbus, Ohio 43210

 Primary Professional Areas of Interest

-Dr. Colleen Spees serves as an Assistant Professor in the Division of Medical Dietetics & Health Sciences at The Ohio State University College of Medicine.
-She holds Courtesy Academic Appointments in the College of Food, Agriculture, and Environmental Sciences (CFAES) and the College of Education and Human Ecology (EHE).
+Dr. Colleen Spees serves as an Associate Professor in the Division of Medical Dietetics & Health Sciences at The Ohio State University College of Medicine.
+She holds Courtesy Academic Appointments in the College of Food, Agricultural, and Environmental Sciences (CFAES) and the College of Education and Human Ecology (EHE).
 In addition, she is a member of OSU’s prestigious Comprehensive Cancer Center.
 Her research laboratory focuses on evaluating biomarkers of biobehavorial interventions in vulnerable populations.
-Her current projects include assessing modifiable lifestyle behaviors associated with low-resource families and cancer survivors at the Garden of Hope.
+Her currently funded projects include assessing modifiable lifestyle behaviors associated with low-resource families and cancer survivors at the Garden of Hope.

 Spees CK, Hill E, White S, Grainger E, Kleinhenz M, Buell J, Weiss R, Gildersleeve R, Clinton SK.
 Feasibility, preliminary efficacy, and lessons learned from a garden-based lifestyle intervention for cancer survivors.
 Cancer Control.
 2016 Jul; 23(3)302-10.
 PMID: 27556671.

 Spees CK, Alwood A, Wolf KN, Rusnak S, Taylor CA. Poor adherence to preventive healthcare and cancer screening guidelines among food pantry clients.
 Hunger Environ Nutr.
 2016 Apr; 12(1):123-35. doi: 10.1080/19320248.2015.1095143.